Charles Ogletree: Media appearances and contributions

-On NBC news radio, he was a legal commentator on the O. J. Simpson murder case.
+He was a consultant to NBC news on the O. J. Simpson murder case, which he predicted would end in a "hung jury or an acquittal."
+Interviewed about the case ten years later, Ogletree described it as one in which "the system worked," saying "At every significant point in this case, the government presented evidence, and the defense rebutted it with overwhelming evidence to the contrary.
+When you have that, even though there is an assumption of guilt, even though there is a suspicion of guilt, even though there is a deep-seated feeling of guilt, the system says if you don't have an abiding conviction that the person is guilty, you have to find them not guilty."

-He contributed to periodicals such as New Crisis, Public Utilities Fortnightly, and Harvard Law Review.
+Ogletree contributed to periodicals such as New Crisis, Public Utilities Fortnightly, and Harvard Law Review.

 In February 2011, he gave a three-part lecture at Harvard Law School entitled "Understanding Obama", which provides an inside look at President Barack Obama's journey from boyhood in Hawaii to the White House.

-Ogletree appears in the 2013 documentary film, Justice is a Black Woman: The Life and Works of Constance Baker Motley and in the 2014 documentary, Hate Crimes in the Heartland, providing an analysis of the Tulsa Race Riots.
+Ogletree appeared in the 2013 documentary film, Justice is a Black Woman: The Life and Works of Constance Baker Motley and in the 2014 documentary, Hate Crimes in the Heartland, providing an analysis of the Tulsa Race Riots.

 Community and professional affairs

-He was a member of the board of trustees at Stanford University.
+Ogletree was a member of the board of trustees at Stanford University.
 He founded the Merced, California scholarships.
 He was the chairman of the board of trustees of University of the District of Columbia.
-He used to be the national president of the Black Law Students Association.
+While a student at Harvard Law School, he was elected national president of the Black Law Students Association.

 Stature and public life

-Ogletree taught both Barack and Michelle Obama at Harvard; he has remained close to Barack Obama throughout his political career.
+Ogletree taught both Barack and Michelle Obama at Harvard; he remained close to Barack Obama throughout his political career.

-Ogletree has written opinion pieces on the state of race in the United States for major publications.
+Ogletree wrote opinion pieces on the state of race in the United States for major publications.
 Ogletree also served as the moderator for a panel discussion on civil rights in baseball on March 28, 2008, that accompanied the second annual Major League Baseball civil rights exhibition game the following day between the New York Mets and the Chicago White Sox.

-On July 21, 2009, Ogletree issued a statement in response to the arrest of his Harvard colleague and client, Professor Henry Louis Gates, Jr., whose arrest at his own home became a major news story about the nexus of politics, police power, and race that summer.
+On July 21, 2009, Ogletree issued a statement in response to the arrest of his Harvard colleague and client, Professor Henry Louis Gates Jr., whose arrest at his own home became a major news story about the nexus of politics, police power, and race that summer.
 Professor Ogletree later wrote a book about the events titled The Presumption of Guilt: The Arrest of Henry Louis Gates, Jr. and Race, Class and Crime in America.

-He is a founder of the Benjamin Banneker Charter Public School and served on the school's foundation board.
+Ogletree was a founder of the Benjamin Banneker Charter Public School and served on the school's foundation board.
 The school library is named in his honor.